 Physical Ability Tests

 Physical ability tests may be conducted for potential employees in the manual and physical labor sectors.
-Abilities such as stamina, flexibility, and strength are normally considered.
-For example, employers may ask job seekers to prove that they can lift a set amount of weight, if doing so is part of the routine duties of the job.
+Abilities such as stamina, flexibility, and strength are the abilities most commonly considered.
+For example, employers may ask job seekers to prove that they can lift a set amount of weight if doing so is part of the routine duties of that particular job.